antonbezr/Min-Sudoku/README.md

 1. **Dark/Light Theme** - Adjust the theme based on your preference/environment.
 2. **Easy, Medium, and Hard Difficulty** - Play at your preferred difficulty.
 3. **Import Custom Sudoku** - Play any Sudoku you want (ex: NYT daily Sudokus).
-4. **Sudoku Share** - Send a link to your friends so you can play the same puzzle.
+4. **Sudoku Share** - Send a link to your friends so you can play the same Sudoku.
 5. **Notes Mode** - Insert potential solutions for each Sudoku square.
 6. **Cookie Save State** - Saves Sudoku progress despite closing out window.